clari/react-orderable/README.md

 Comparison to other libraries
 ---
-- Unlike [jQuery Sortable](https://jqueryui.com/sortable), React Orderable manipulates the DOM purely through React.
-- Unlike [RubaXa Sortable](https://github.com/RubaXa/Sortable), React Orderable manipulates the DOM purely through React.
+- Unlike [jQuery Sortable](https://jqueryui.com/sortable) and [RubaXa Sortable](https://github.com/RubaXa/Sortable), React Orderable manipulates the DOM purely through React.
-- [React DnD](https://github.com/gaearon/react-dnd) is a wrapper around the DnD API.
-React Orderable doesn't use DnD.
-Instead, we implement reordering using mouse events.
-I think this is a simpler and more direct approach because we don't want to show the browser's ghost image and we don't want to configure separate drop targets.
+- Compared to [React DnD](https://github.com/gaearon/react-dnd), (a) React Orderable is usable out of the box for reordering and (b) React Orderable does not use the DnD API.
+Instead, we use mouse events.
+This means we don't have to override the browser's default ghost image or configure drop targets.

 Candidates for improvements
 ---